 For some people, overeating is triggered by an emotional state.
 For example, sadness, stress, and boredom.
 Stress is one of the major causes of a variety of medical conditions, including obesity.
 At first, it may cause you to lose weight, but long-term “chronic stress” actually boosts your hunger.
 Cortisol, also known as the stress hormone increases during stressful times and makes your hormones go haywire.
 This often causes higher insulin levels, your blood sugar drops which cause you to want to eat sugary foods.

 Research has also found that stress can lead to depression.
-It has the power to fuels prostate cancer, and it is known to lead to chronic diseases such as cardiovascular disease, anxiety, and depression.
+It also may even promote the development of prostate cancer, and it is known to lead to chronic diseases such as cardiovascular disease, anxiety, and depression.

 In a recent study published in the Journal of Mental Health Policy and Economics, researchers found that in a sample of over 13,000 people, women who smoke daily had an average 3.1% lower BMI reading than that of non-users.
 Men had a 2.7% lower reading.
 Another study from the Inuit population showed that cannabis users were on average thinner and had lower blood glucose levels.